code-423n4/2022-01-livepeer/README.md

 A few of the sections below mention the `L1GatewayRouter` and `L2GatewayRouter` contracts which are deployed by Offchain Labs to map L1/L2 tokens with L1/L2 gateway contracts.
 Additional information about these contracts can be found in the [Arbitrum docs](https://developer.offchainlabs.com/docs/bridging_assets).
 The rest of this document assumes that the `L1GatewayRouter` and `L2GatewayRouter` map L1 LPT and L2 LPT correctly to `L1LPTGateway` and `L2LPTGateway` contracts such that if users choose to transfer LPT between L1 and L2 using `L1GatewayRouter` or `L2GatewayRouter` the `L1LPTGateway` and `L2LPTGateway` contracts will be used under the hood.

 Additionally, note that the state of any L1 protocol contract that is referenced below will be frozen prior to the execution of these mechanisms.

+## LiveperToken ACL

+`LivepeerToken` uses role based authorization to determine which addresses are authorized to mint and burn LPT.

+The following contracts will have the minter role:

+- `L2LPTGateway`
+- L2 Minter

+The following contracts will have the burner role:

+- `L2LPTGateway`

 ## L1 -> L2 LPT Transfer